rathena/rathena/guidelines.md

 If your questions are still unanswered after consulting this or CppCoreGuidelines, consider consulting the [rAthena forum](https://rathena.org/board/), [rAthena's Discord](https://rathena.org/discord/), or add your concerns directly to a pull request.

 # Code Guidelines
-### 1. Don't unnecessarily remove or add blank lines when commiting new code
+### 1. Don't unnecessarily remove or add blank lines when committing new code

 ##### Reason